How to get more fiber

 What food is highest in fiber?

-hummus done 4minsWith practice 4 minutes to make hummus
+hummus done 4minsWith practice it takes only 4 minutes to make hummus

 Firstly may I be abrupt and make a comment about sustainability?
 There is absolutely no virtue in me telling you that legumes are the best source of fiber if you hate beans.

-That's most likely because most of think of dried beans or those from a can; I'm not fond of them either.
-Here are a few words of wisdom from the poet Yeats; fresh, green straight from the garden they are a quite different.
+That's most likely because most of us then think of dried beans or those from a can; I am not fond of them either.
+Here are a few words of wisdom from the poet Yeats; fresh, green and straight from the garden they are a quite different.

 And what about chickpeas?
 Could you learn to make hummus twice a week?
 It takes about five minutes once you are in the groove.
 How to get more fiber is not rocket science.
 But it has to be sustainable; don't even start unless you are willing to continue with it.

-Since I discovered how much hummus helped my tum I have made ten minutes a week for the last twenty years; not for a moment have I regretted it.
+Since I discovered how much hummus helped my tum I have made ten minutes every week for the last twenty years; not for a moment have I regretted it.

-One cup of cooked legumes like chickpeas contains about 15 grams of fiber; nearly a half of your daily needs.
+One cup of a cooked legume like chickpeas contains about 15 grams of fiber; nearly a half of your daily needs.

 Nuts and seeds come a close second.
 We mill them and put them into smoothies; you could sprinkle a tablespoon on your cereal.
 You need one of those cheap coffee-grinders.